 Q: How do I get started with Amazon Athena?

-To get started with Amazon Athena, simply log into the AWS Management Console for Athena and create your schema by writing DDL statements on the console or by using a create table wizard.
+To get started with Amazon Athena, simply log into the Amazon Web Services Management Console for Athena and create your schema by writing DDL statements on the console or by using a create table wizard.
 You can then start querying data using a built-in query editor.
 Athena queries data directly from Amazon S3 so there’s no loading required.

 Q: How do you access Amazon Athena?

-Amazon Athena can be accessed via the AWS Management Console, an API, or an ODBC or JDBC driver.
+Amazon Athena can be accessed via the Amazon Web Services Management Console, an API, or an ODBC or JDBC driver.
 You can programmatically run queries, add tables or partitions using the ODBC or JDBC driver.

 Q: What are the service limits associated with Amazon Athena?